 • Do not apply undiluted essential oils on your skin.
 It's that simple!

-• Do not ingest essential oils unless adviced to do so by a practitioner who is qualified to do it correctly!
+• Do not ingest essential oils unless advised to do so by a practitioner who is qualified to do it correctly!

 INHALATION AND DIFFUSION

-It is not advisable to directly and intensively inhale essential oils for longer than 15-20 minutes.
+It is not advisable to directly and intensively inhale these oils for longer than 15-20 minutes.

 If you are diffusing essential oils, it makes more sense to do this intermittently than constantly.
 Ideally, diffuse essential oils for 30-60 minutes on, then 30-60 minutes off.
-This is not only safer, but it’s also more effective as both our bodies and our nervous system habituate to essential oils after this.
+This is not only safer, but it’s also more effective as both our bodies and our nervous system get habituated after this.
 Whenever you are using or diffusing essential oils, some air exchange (fresh air) is advisable.

-If you are interested in ingesting essential oils, please contact a licensed practitioner to do it correctly!
+If you are interested in ingesting them, please contact a licensed practitioner to do it correctly!